user2595/wirvsvirushackathon/README.md

     * You should now have Symfony installed.
 If there are missing dependencies (read: something does not work) then you might be missing the following packages: php-mysql, php-xml.
 On Ubuntu install these via ``sudo apt-get install php-mysql php-xml``.
 2. Install [mariadb](mariadb.org) (or any mysql distribution, but I have set it up to use mariadb)
     * Download the program [here](https://downloads.mariadb.org/mariadb/10.5.1/).
-    * On Ubuntu install it via `sudo apt-get install mariadb`
+    * On Ubuntu install it via `sudo apt-get install mariadb-server`
     * Create a new user called `wirvsvirus` with password `wirvsvirus`:
         * on Ubuntu this works like so:
         ``